Azure-Samples/contoso-chat/README.md

 1. An active GitHub account - [Signup for a free account here](https://github.com/signup)
 1. Access to Azure OpenAI Services - [Learn about Limited Access here](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access)
 1. Access to Azure AI Search - [With Semantic Ranker](https://learn.microsoft.com/en-us/azure/search/semantic-search-overview) (premium feature)
-1. Available Quota for: `text-embedding-ada-002`, `gpt-35-turbo`. and `gpt-4`
+1. Available Quota for: `text-embedding-ada-002`, `gpt-4o-mini`. and `gpt-4`

-We recommend deployments to `swedencentral` or `francecentral` as regions that can support all these models.
+We recommend deployments to `eastus2` or `francecentral` as regions that can support all these models.
 In addition to the above, you will also need the ability to:
  - provision Azure Monitor (free tier)
  - provision Azure Container Apps (free tier)
  - provision Azure CosmosDB for noSQL (free tier)